Groups & Events

 ‘Developing Breath Meditation – A Weekend Retreat’ will be led by Callie Justice.
 Callie’s approach to teaching emphasizes the interweaving of meditation/contemplation practices with study of the teachings from the early discourses that shed light on these practices.
 She focuses on explaining the underlying processes at work in the various aspects of developing the Buddha’s path, and on helping each individual learn to identify and work with these processes for themselves.
 The retreat will include guided practice, dhamma talks and opportunities for questions and discussion.
 Callie has extensive practice with leading and managing meditation retreats and is the guiding teacher for Dharma Friends Community.
 To learn more about Callie visit the Leadership page.

-Dharma Friends small groups are kept to a membership of no more than ten people.
+Dharma Friends small groups are kept to a membership of no more than eleven people.
 The small group size is intended to help participants develop relationships with one another, and to give each individual time to use the group for exploring what the Buddha’s teachings offer to them personally.

 All small groups meet in the Dharma Friends Community Meditation Hall, which is located in Durham near the NC School of Science and Math.